moghun/IoT-Room_Authentication_System/README.md

 Real-time room authentication system that manages multiple cameras with Flask, face-recognition and imagezmq libraries.

-System uses ZMQ PUB-SUB sockets to stream video from multiple devices and authenticate on the server. (requires slight adjustments)
+System uses ZMQ PUB-SUB sockets to stream video from multiple devices and authenticate on the server. (requires adjustments on source files)

 ## Authentication with local camera